Thomas Ustick Walter

 T.U.
 Walter (Family Plug)

-Thomas Ustick Walter is an ancestor of the Evans family (on my mother’s side of the family).
+Thomas Ustick Walter is an ancestor of the Evans family (on our mother’s side of the family).
 My children will ask: “Dad, how are we related to this Walter guy, anyway?”
 To make a long story short, my Grandfather and namesake was Henry Cotheal Evans.
 His mother was Olivia Walter Cook.
 Her grandfather was Thomas U. Walter.
 That would make T.U.
-Walter my great, great, great grandfather.
-By adding “one more great” my girls can cite their connection to this famous man.
+Walter my great, great, great grandfather (three greats).
+By adding “one more great” my daughter’s can cite their connection to this famous man.

 The World of Domes

 Aside from soccer venues, football stadiums, and convention structures, among the largest and most famous domes in the world are the Pantheon of Rome (diameter 43.4m, built in 128), Hagia Sophia of Istanbul (diameter 31.8m, built in 563), the Duomo of Florence (diameter 45m, built in 1436), St. Peter’s Basilica of Vatican City (diameter 42.3m, built in 1626), the Taj Mahal of Agra, India (diameter 17.7m, built in 1641), and St. Paul’s Cathedral of London (diameter 30.8m, built in 1710).
-The US Capitol dome is certainly well-know, but that wide-spread notoriety has lots of asterisks*** by it: The Capitol is one of the *youngest domes in this list (1864); it is neither the *largest (29m diameter), nor the *most famous (except perhaps in Google search hits).
-It was, however, for about 17 years, the heaviest dome in the world.
+The US Capitol dome is certainly well-know, but that wide-spread notoriety needs lots of asterisks***: The Capitol is one of the *youngest domes in this list (1864); it is neither the *largest (29m diameter), nor the *most famous (except perhaps in Google search hits).
+It was, however, for limited time (about 17 years), the *heaviest dome in the world.

 The former US Capitol buildings had burned to the ground enough times that Congress favored a fire resistant cast-iron design to the traditional wood structures.
 When measuring the cast-iron infrastructure alone, without the marble masonry or plaster, the Capitol dome reportedly weighs 8,909,200 pounds or 4,455 tons!
 No other man-made structure in the world had weighed as much.
 The Capitol held the world weight record until 1881, when Robert Rippon Duke designed and built the Devonshire Royal Hospital dome in Buxton, England.
 At 46.9m diameter, the Devonshire Hospital cast-iron dome is more than 60% wider than the US Capital dome and much heavier.